Ingefast/metagene_express/README.md

 # INTRODUCTION

-A quick approach to perform comparative analysis of high throughput sequencing data on selected regions across several samples using metagene plots, boxplots and heatmaps.
-The pipeline processed coverage data from DNA methylation (Bisulphite Sequencing), histone methylation (ChIP-seq, cutNrun and similar), and small RNA (sRNA) expression experiments.
+An practical and quick approach to perform comparative analysis of high throughput sequencing data on selected regions across several samples using metagene plots, boxplots and heatmaps.
+This pipeline process coverage data from DNA methylation (Bisulphite Sequencing), histone methylation (ChIP-seq, cutNrun and similar), and small-RNA (sRNA) expression experiments.
 The scripts consider genes and transposable elements using the *Arabidopsis* TAIR10 genome but should be easily adaptable to any genomic region of interest in any other organisms.

 The scripts do not require to pass command-line arguments; settings like input data and reference genomic files have to be specified by editing the script header in a text editor.
 Therefore, some very basic knowledge of linux and R is required.
 The scripts are generously commented in hashes (#) with complementary suggestions.